jubinc0911/jubinc0911.github.io/essays/my-first-footprint-to-a-new-world.md

 ## My First Glance of JavaScript

 I started to learn the coding in my junior at high school.
 Ever since then, I used various kinds of programming language, such as Java, Python, C, and C++.
-Definitely, I knew that there is a programming language called “JavaScript”.
+Definitely, Since then, I knew that there is a programming language called “JavaScript”.
 However, I didn’t get any interest of it until I actually used it about a week ago because for me, it sounded like a downgraded version of Java and it’s the language that only use for designing websites.
 However, after I learn about it, I can tell that the JavaScript has its own characteristics and advantages that other programming languages I used before don’t have.

 ## Meet a Nice Friend